-To help lesbian women, or couples, in their attempt to become parents, the clinic runs a sperm, egg and embryo donor program.
+To help individuals or couples, in their attempt to become parents, the clinic runs a sperm, egg and embryo donor program.
 It may seem like a fairly simple process; however, the decision to create a family using donor sperm, eggs, or embryos, will have a significant impact on everyone involved (including the recipient, the donor and the child who is born as a result of the donation).
 If you decide to go ahead, our friendly staff will provide you with guidance and support throughout the process, helping you make informed decisions and find the right option for you.

 Find out more about our donor programs.